 “I don’t know Mrs Pan,” Eric told her between breaths, “I saw a flash of black, which knocked me over and now I am in a lot of pain,” he gasped out as he doubled over.
 “My skin feels like it’s crawling and my blood is on fire,” Eric falls to the ground beside the road for he has no strength left in his legs.

 “Hold on Mr Eric, Allan will be there shortly,” Mrs Pan exclaimed over the phone.
 “We will have you home very quickly sir.”

-“Sir, it’s Allan, let’s get you in the car,” Allan said his body shook with shock at seeing Mr Eric like this.
+“Sir, it’s Allan, let’s get you in the car,” Allan said his body shaking with shock at seeing Mr Eric like this.

-Throughout the whole trip, Eric could feel his muscles tensing and contracting, which in turn would cause him to groan, and at times it sounded like was whining but he was too out of it to realize.
+Throughout the trip, Eric could feel his muscles tensing and contracting, which would cause him to groan, and at times, it sounded like he was whining, but he was too out of it to realize it.
 Allan brought the car around to the back of the house, pulling in as close to the back door as possible.
 Jumping out he called to his wife to help him with Eric.

 “Celia,” he called as he opened the door to where Eric was laying back against the seat.

 “How is he?” she asked after opening the back door and stepping out.

 “Eric’s not well, he’s running a fever and has blood on his leg,” he explained as he moved Eric’s legs, which caused Eric to growl at the pain it caused him.